adjeri/first-flutter-app/README.md

 # My first flutter app

 I started my learning of Flutter with this.
 It can be separated in small independant applications as it has features such as a quiz, inspiration quotes, a bizcard and others.
+To test each features, call it in the main.dart file

 ## Getting Started